Since taking over the helm as the Head Coach of the Nashville

-Sara is entering her first season with NAC after recently moving to
+Sara is entering her second season with NAC after recently moving

-Nashville.
-She grew up in Ohio, swimming for the Blue Ash YMCA in
+to Nashville.
+She grew up in Ohio, swimming for the Blue Ash YMCA

-Cincinnati.
-She continued her swimming career at Wittenberg
+in Cincinnati.
+She continued her swimming career at

-University in Springfield, Ohio as a varsity swimmer until
+Wittenberg University in Springfield, Ohio as a varsity swimmer

-graduating.
-After college, Sara returned to Ohio where she
+until graduating.
+After college, Sara returned to Ohio where